ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

-# Practice with Instance Variables
+# Instance Variables - Lab

 ## Introduction
 In this lab, we will practice using instance variables, which we use to store information about a particular instance object.
 We will use our `fuber` theme and create some methods that operate on our instance variables to return some valuable information about our passenger and driver instance objects.

 ## Objectives

+You will be able to:

 * Define instance variables
 * Describe how instance variables give objects attributes and properties